epwalsh/allennlp-manager/README.md

 Your manager for AllenNLP experiments.

+## Dependencies

+AllenNLP, Python 3.6, and Docker are required.

 ## Road map

 The goal of this project is to build a CLI and dashboard for running, queueing, tracking, and comparing experiments.